-- The Applicant shall provide the following documentation to demonstrate compliance: - O Project narrative, plans, and specifications (updated) with the Green Building Standard requirements.
-Description of the design parameters, strategies, and the implementation process to ensure compliance with the selected Standard(s), including statement of the project's overall green development goals and expected intended outcomes of addressing those goals. - Notification of which Green Building Standard(s) is/are being pursued. - Certification of Compliance certifying that the project complies with the selected Standard(s).8 - A checklist, or other suitable documentation, which demonstrates adherence to the selected Standard(s). - Notification of the person/team in charge of the implementation of the Green Building Standard(s) at the project. - For those cases pursuing the Permiso Verde, submit the following: - A valid pre-qualification certification from OGPe (Certificado de Pre-Cualificación de Proyecto Verde-OGPe). - Notification of the Green Design Guides under Permiso Verde that will be pursued. - After registering the Project with the organization or entity in charge of providing the certification of the project from the selected Green Building Standard, evidence of such application or registration. - Supporting documentation as deemed necessary or requested by the Authority during the process of the application evaluation and throughout the duration of the project. - For rehabilitation of non-substantially damaged structures, Developers shall adhere to the guidelines specified in the HUD Community Planning and Development (CPD) Green Building Retrofit Checklist9, to the extent applicable, for the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall (see Annex V).
-When rehabilitation work includes replacing older or obsolete products, the Developer must use ENERGY STAR®-labeled, Water Sense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances.
+The Applicant shall provide the following documentation to demonstrate compliance:

+- O Project narrative, plans, and specifications (updated) with the Green Building Standard requirements.
+Description of the design parameters, strategies, and the implementation process to ensure compliance with the selected Standard(s), including statement of the project's overall green development goals and expected intended outcomes of addressing those goals. - Notification of which Green Building Standard(s) is/are being pursued. - Certification of Compliance stating that the project complies with the selected Standard(s).8 - A checklist, or other suitable documentation, which demonstrates adherence to the selected Standard(s). - Notification of the person/team in charge of the implementation of the Green Building Standard(s) at the project. - For those cases pursuing the Permiso Verde, submit the following: - A valid pre-qualification certification from OGPe (Certificado de Pre-Cualificación de Proyecto Verde-OGPe).